 The Reichstag building is an historical edifice constructed to house the Reichstag, parliament of the German Empire.
 It was opened in 1894 and housed the Reichstag until 1933, when it was severely damaged in a fire.
-The ruined building was partially refurbished in the 1960s, but no attempt at full restoration was made until after German reunification on October 3, 1990, when it underwent a reconstruction led by internationally renowned architect Norman Foster.
-After its completion in 1999, it once again became the meeting place of the German parliament: the modern Bundestag.
+The ruined building was partially refurbished in the 1960s, but no attempt at full restoration was made until German reunification on October 3, 1990.
+It underwent a reconstruction led by internationally renowned architect Norman Foster.
+After its completion in 1999, it once again became the meeting place of the German parliament - the modern Bundestag.
 Read more

 Bornholmer Hof is a city center Berlin hotel located in the area of Prenzlauer Berg with Berlin's entertainment, shopping and business districts all on its doorstep.
 Berlin Wall Memorial is nearby and ou will be within easy reach of Reichstag Building and German Chancellery.
 Also close by are Brandenburg Gate and Alexanderplatz.
 This Prenzlauer Berg hotel in Berlin offers shopping on site, a safe deposit box at the front desk and coffee in the lobby.
 If you are visiting Germany for business or on vacation, make sure to take some time to relax as you will find a sauna and a steam room on offer.
 Guests can make use of the wireless Internet access that is provided free of charge.
 Other amenities include a front desk available during limited hours, a patio and a garden.